Academy maniacs: Imprisonment in IK-7 and allegations of abuse

-Death in Custody
+Death in custody

 On December 1, 2021, Lytkin was found in his prison cell at IK-7.
 According to official reports, he self-inflicted deep cuts on his arms and was discovered during a routine prisoner count on November 28, 2021.
 Despite receiving emergency medical attention, he succumbed to his injuries two days later, on November 30, 2021.

-Prison officials stated that Lytkin had previously threatened self-harm and requested improved detention conditions.
+According to Russian lawyer and former investigator at the Irkutsk Region Prosecutor's Office, Nikolai Kataev, Lytkin was suspected of suffering from depression and possibly harassment from other inmates were the cause of Lytkin's suicide.